Anyone may use FRDR to search for and download datasets.

 Yes, a design feature of FRDR is that data storage locations can be “federated.”
 An institution can apply to host a storage group that will be added to FRDR.
 The institution does not need to be running FRDR, just a Globus endpoint.
 If you are a representative of an institution and would like to apply to host a storage group, please contact email@example.com.

-To do so, use the Related Identifier metadata field to add the DOIs of related datasets.
-If you are in the process of submitting more than one dataset, note that DOIs are assigned as soon as you start a dataset deposit.
-As such, you will have their DOIs available to use as Related Identifiers for concurrent submissions.
+If you are submitting multiple related datasets to FRDR,, note that DOIs are reserved as soon as you start a dataset deposit.
+Therefore, you will have DOIs available to use as Related Identifiers for concurrent submissions.

 There is a free tool to calculate SHA-256 checksums here: https://quickhash-gui.org/

-Session timeout is 60 minutes, which means that as long as you are moving to the next screen in under 60 minutes, you will not have a problem.
-If you need to take longer than that, you should save your progress and come back to it after you have your text ready to copy and paste.
+You will be logged out of FRDR after 60 minutes of inactivity.
+This means that as long as you navigate to the next screen in under 60 minutes, you will remain signed in.
+If you need to take longer than that, please save your progress and come back to it after you have your text ready to copy and paste.

 Geodisy provides map search functionality to supplement the FRDR discovery service.
-The map search is currently in beta and indexes only a small subset of the datasets available through FRDR’s main search.
-All of Geodisy’s contents are drawn from Scholars Portal Dataverse, and only datasets with location metadata and/or geospatial files are eligible for inclusion.
-FRDR is actively working toward expanding the contents of the map search.
+The map search is currently in beta and indexes a subset of the datasets available through FRDR’s main search.
+Geodisy includes datasets with valid bounding box metadata from all repositories harvested by FRDR.
+Dataverse repository datasets harvested by FRDR that have location metadata and/or geospatial files are also included if the location metadata meets Geodisy’s criteria for inclusion and/or the geospatial file can be interpreted by Geodisy’s software.
+FRDR is actively working toward expanding the full location metadata and geospatial file interpretation capabilities to all other indexed repositories beyond just Dataverse.
 More FAQ information about Geodisy is available here.